monitisexchange/Monitis-Linux-Scripts/Nginx-Bash-Monitor/README.md

 ## The Nginx Bash monitor

-This project presents the Linux Bash-script application that monitors the Nginx reverse proxy (NRP) health status.
+This project presents the Linux Bash-script application that monitoring the Nginx reverse proxy (NRP) health status.
-Please note that the same approach can be easily used for monitoring of any Nginx instance independently on role it plays (balancer, HTTP server, etc.).
+Please note that the same approach can be easily used for monitoring of any Nginx instance independently on role it play (balancer, HTTP server, etc.).
-It is implemeted as Monitis custom monitor and uses the Monitis Open API.
+It is implemeted as Monitis custom monitor and use the Monitis Open API.
-This project is based on Bash 4.x+ and requires the Linux kernel 2.6.x or higher.
+This project is based on Bash 4.x+ and require the Linux kernel 2.6.x or higher.

 #### Content